Cool Jobs for 8 Different Types of Passions & Personalities

 Only the most elite firefighters get to experience this awesome job.
 Imagine parachuting out of airplanes and landing in remote areas of the forest in order to attack raging wildfires.
 For the first two days of each new attack, smokejumpers have to be self-sufficient.
 But many of them get opportunities to fight wildfires all over the country.
 Sometimes, they are even deployed to other nations.

-- Typical pay—$16.00 per hour plus hazard pay, which is about $4.00 per hour extra when battling uncontrolled wildfires3
+- Typical pay: $16.00 per hour plus hazard pay, which is about $4.00 per hour extra when battling uncontrolled wildfires (according to the U.S. Forest Service)

 32. Undercover agent or spy